SFPC/codesocieties/README.md

 - @ SFPC, 155 Bank street, West Village, NYC
 - 6:30pm - 9:30pm, Monday to Friday

+#### Description
+Code Societies will examine the ideological and mythological attributes of computation, concentrating on the poetics and politics of culturally embedded software.
+How do different platforms and processes — including algorithms, data collection, social media, networks, simulation, and ritual — yield distinct modes of seeing, thinking, and feeling, structure social organization, and reinforce existing systems of power?
+Through a balanced study of critical theory and hands-on making workshops, students will create several small projects that explore and question these ideas.
+Students will be introduced to Python and discover poetic, playful, and powerful ways to use computation.
+All levels of programming ability welcome and an enthusiastic willingness to reconsider how code shapes and is shaped by society required!

+Code Societies Summer 2018 session is organized by Melanie Hoff and the teaching assistant is Ying Quan Tan.

 # Teachers

 - Allison Parrish